lrasata/infra-file-uploader/README.md

 }
 ```

-### Access object in S3 private uploads bucket
+### Accessing object in S3 private uploads bucket

-This section only describes a suggestion or recommendation.
+This section only describes a recommendation.
 But how you decide to access S3 private uploads bucket
 depends on your project requirements.

 One way to securely serve files from a private S3 bucket is through **CloudFront distribution with Origin Access